Skip to content

 Chapter 5 Highlights

-- Between 1992 and 2002, giving to Congregational Finances as a portion of income increased, in contrast to the decline suggested by an exponential projection based on 1968-1985 data.
+- Between 1992 and 2003, giving to Congregational Finances as a portion of income increased for the composite denominations, in contrast to the decline suggested by an exponential projection based on 1968-1985 data.

-- The relationship of actual 1986-2002 data to the projections based on 1968-1985 data suggest that, by the middle of this century, giving to Benevolences may represent a reduced portion of income.
+- The relationship of actual 1986-2003 data to the projections based on 1968-1985 data suggest that, by the middle of this century, giving to Benevolences in the composite denominations may represent a substantially reduced portion of income.

-- A set of fifteen evangelical denominations grew 48% as a portion of U.S. population between 1968 and 2002.
-However, the growth as a portion of population for this group peaked in the mid-1980s, and then began a slow decline through 2002.
+- A set of fifteen evangelical denominations grew 47% in the number of members between 1968 and 2003, but only 2% as a portion of U.S. population.
+The growth as a portion of population for this group peaked in the mid-1980s, and then began a slow decline through 2003.

 - When considered as a portion of income, spending on new construction of religious buildings was higher in 1965 than in 2003, although the aggregate billions spent in 2001 was the highest annual amount spent in the 1964-2003 period.